Texts and Technology and Digital Media

 - Fan studies

-My work can best be understood as critical media industry studies undertaken through the lens of the changing relationship between media companies and their fans in the Internet era.
-In this, I consider how fandom has become normalized–both in the sense that activities formerly the province of fans have become normal for all consumers, and in the sense that a normative idea of fandom has emerged in the mainstream that traces out proper and improper modes of being a fan.
+My research examines the intersection of U.S. media industries and popular uses and understandings of media in the digital era.
+My book project uses the changing relationship between media companies and their fans in the Internet era as a lens on contemporary norms of media use.
+I argue that as activities formerly the province of fans have become “normal” for all consumers, correspondingly a normative idea of fandom has emerged in the mainstream that traces out proper and improper modes of being a fan.
 I study this process with respect to both speculative media fans and sports fans through representations of fans, the design of official websites for media properties (television shows, sports franchises, etc.), and interviews with industry practitioners who produce content for fans.
-My key concerns include the ways fandom is articulated to industry through heternormativity, whiteness, intellectual property law, consumption, and labor.
+My key concerns include the ways fandom is articulated to industry through heteronormativity, whiteness, intellectual property law, consumption, and labor.